Learn Numerology As You Go

 - Special Letters (Cornerstone, Capstone, First Vowel)

-Build Your Own Numerology Chart, Part VIII
+Build Your Own Numerology Chart: Part VIII

-THE HEART'S DESIRE NUMBER
+NUMEROLOGY: THE HEART'S DESIRE NUMBER

 Your Heart's Desire is sometimes called your Soul Urge, and is the inner you.
 The Heart's Desire number is just what the name implies: your innermost yearning; the dreams closest to your heart.
 It shows your underlying urge, your true motivation.
 It reveals the general intention behind many of your actions.
 Consequently, it dramatically influences the choices you make in life.
 Its influence is everywhere in your life - your career, your environment, friendships, and life style.